What is Medication-Assisted Treatment?

 - Improve birth outcomes of pregnant women with opioid addiction

 Suboxone and Methadone Maintenance Programs

-Certain medications are used during the detoxification process to assist with the post-acute withdrawal symptoms experienced from long-term opiate addiction or heroin addiction.
+Certain medications are used during the detoxification process to assist with the post-acute withdrawal symptoms experienced from long-term opiate or heroin addiction.
 These medications include Methadone, Suboxone, and Subutex.

 Alcohol use disorder medications: Acamprosate, disulfiram, and naltrexone.
 While they don’t cure the disorder, they are part of treatment options for alcohol addiction.

 Opioid dependency medications: Buprenorphine, methadone, and naltrexone are used to treat opioid use disorders to short-acting opioids such as heroin, morphine, and codeine.
 These medications are also used for treatment of opioid uses disorder for semi-synthetic opioids like oxycodone and hydrocodone.
 Naloxone is a medication used to treat and reverse the toxic effects of opioid overdose.

 The treatment of opioid dependence needs to be paired with counseling and behavioral therapies because it yields the best results.
 Medication-assisted treatment for opioid abuse alone won’t be sufficient.

 Rehab is a very personal experience, and the length of rehab depends on factors such as the severity of the addiction, how quickly someone makes progress, and other factors.
 For those with severe drug or alcohol dependencies and those with co-occurring mental illness, treatment may be longer.

 No. Our addiction treatment programs are designed and personalized to match your individual needs and your addiction.

 No. While the structure might be similar, alcohol addiction affects the brain differently, and we follow specific therapies and treatment programs designed to help those with alcohol use disorder.